nofusscomputing/gitlab-ci/docs/projects/gitlab-ci/docker_build.md

 #### Rules

-- Rule 1: The job runs if the pipeline is triggered by a push to the `master` branch and a `dockerfile` or `dockerfile.j2` file exists.
+- Rule 1: The job runs if the pipeline is triggered by a git tag and a `dockerfile` or `dockerfile.j2` file exists.

 - Rule 2: The job runs if the pipeline is triggered by a push to the `development` branch and a `dockerfile` or `dockerfile.j2` file exists.
 It also checks for changes in the `dockerfile`, `dockerfile.j2`, or `includes/` directory compared to the `master` branch.